surreal6/barricuda-likelike/README.md

 * perspective mode.

     You can define a special function to calculate player scales for each room.
+This does not affect things, as they are expected to be static.
+Use scale and offset to align things in perspective.
+The debug mode draw is very helpfull for this, so i added a yellow line to show the depthOffset (it should be the 'feet' of the sprite at any scale)

     Walk into 'cave' room to see it working.

 * animated background.
 Background become a sprite and can be animated.

+    You can use the switches in  the hall floor to change animation.

-    If you enter with admin (use 'admin|pass' as name) you can change bg animation by calling this command:
+    Also, if you enter with admin (use 'admin|pass' as name) you can change bg animation by calling this command:

     /on 1001

     or any combination of 4 binary digits, related to:   projector, hall lights, classroom lights, cave lights

-    TODO: store lights condition globally
+    TODO: store lights condition globally in MOD

 This is a Work In Progress.